Tr3yWay996/web/docs/pages/about/changelog/alpha-NLM.md

 - Add new `-debug` command, which can be used to easily print all recent information and muted logs.
 - The `-help` command can now also be triggered by providing zero arguments to the `blueprint` CLI tool.
 - Internal placeholders `@version`, `&bp.version&` and `&bp.folder&` have been renamed to `::v` and `::f`.
-- Developers can now add components to the Pterodactyl navigation bar through React.
+- Developers can now add components to the Pterodactyl navigation bar, account configuration pages and server management pages through [Components.yml](?page=documentation/componentsyml).
 - Add GitHub sponsors section and link to Blueprint's `README.md`.
+- Improve error detection across `blueprint.sh`, mostly for extension installation and removal.

 <br/>